vega/altair/doc/user_guide/interactions.rst

 ^^^^^^^^^^^^^^^^^^^^^
 With single selections, an input element can be added to the chart to establish a binding between the input and the selection.

-For instance, using our example from above a dropdown can be used to highlight cars from a specific :origin: :
+For instance, using our example from above a dropdown can be used to highlight cars from a specific ``origin`` :

 .. altair-plot::